-Currently, Jana Shostak is preparing a staged documentary film together with Jakub Jasiukiewicz about her candidacy for a beauty pageant, which has been ongoing for years, wherein the artist does not make concessions to the jury in terms of her character or her profession.
+Currently, Jana Shostak is preparing a staged documentary film together with JAKUB JASIUKIEWICZ (1983) about her candidacy for a beauty pageant, which has been ongoing for years, wherein the artist does not make concessions to the jury in terms of her character or her profession.
 In the film programme exhibited at the exhibition, we see only the trailer of the in-production film.

-UKU SEPSIVART Still from the video "Bee Dependent Existence" (2018) JANA SHOSTAK Still from the video "I Love You" (2016) ROI VAARA (1957) is an artist living and working in Helsinki.
+ROI VAARA (1957) is an artist living and working in Helsinki.
 Although his work includes video and installation, Vaara is mainly known for his performances.
 He has been a member of the performance group Black Market International since 1988.
-Vaara has said that he considers his work to be living poetry, which equally includes himself as well as the public.
+Vaara has said that the considers his work to be living poetry, which equally includes himself as well as the public.